TUDelft-PRIME-Books/Linear-Algebra/Chapter2/MatrixVectorProduct.md

    (\mathbf{c} -\mathbf{c'}) = \mathbf{d}
 $$

-is a solution of the homogeneous system.
+is a solution to the homogeneous system.
 Note that

 $$